e-left/yeethub/README.md

 ## Code
 ---
 Yeethub is designed with the client-server architecture in mind.
-The backend is written in python using FastAPI, while the frontend is designed in ReactJS.
-It's mainly a pet project of mine to practice React and FastAPI, and the interactions between a backend and a frontend system.
+The backend is written in Node.js, while the frontend is designed in ReactJS.
+It's mainly a pet project of mine to practice full stack javascript development, and the interactions between a backend and a frontend system.